zilgopy/exa-operator/README.md

 `exa-operator` is a Kubernetes operator designed to enhance **storage isolation** in environments where [`exa-csi-driver`](https://github.com/DDNStorage/exa-csi-driver) do not provide sufficient protection.
 By default, all users can see all PersistentVolumes (PVs).
 Since PV specs expose the `volumeHandle` (e.g., an lustrefs path), malicious or careless users can manually create PVCs bound to volumes belonging to other namespaces.

-This operator enforces isolation by automatically annotating PVs and validating PVC binding requests, ensuring that users cannot access volumes outside their namespace.
+This operator provides **additional capabilities** for exa-csi-driver by automatically annotating PVs and validating PVC binding requests, ensuring that users cannot access volumes outside their namespace.

 ---